 - Allow the potting medium to dry out and inspect the roots for signs of disease.
 Healthy roots look green (and light gray) in color with a plump feel to them.
-Orchid roots with root rot can look brown and feel soft or rotten with and unpleasant smell.
-Eventually the roots looks papery white and die back.
+Orchid roots with root rot can look brown and feel soft or rotten with an unpleasant smell.
+Eventually, the roots look papery white and die back.

 - Any roots that are green or shriveled and grey but not rotten can be revived and can still function properly.

-- Once you have snipped back the diseased roots replant your orchid in new pine bark based potting medium to improve the drainage and either plant it back in a new pot (with drainage holes in the base) or clean the current pot out with disinfectant then replant your orchid.
+- Once you have snipped back the diseased roots replant your orchid in a new pine bark-based potting medium to improve the drainage and either plant it back in a new pot (with drainage holes in the base) or clean the current pot out with disinfectant then replant your orchid.

-- Sometimes the orchids yellow leaves continue to die back an eventually fall off.
+- Sometimes the orchid’s yellow leaves continue to die back and eventually fall off.
 Orchids are actually capable of photosynthesizing with their roots so even if the leaves fall off the orchid can still potentially recover.

 Whether or not the orchid can recover really depends on how long it has been overwatered and how many roots are rotten or dying.

-If nearly all the roots are dying back or diseased then the orchid is unlikely to recover.
-The more healthy roots that remain the better the orchid chances are of recovery.
+If nearly all the roots are dying back or diseased then in my experience the orchid is unlikely to recover.
+The more healthy roots that remain the better the orchid’s chances are of recovery.

-The most important steps are to cut back the diseased or dying roots and to replant in new pine based potting medium as this prevents the spread of rot and the pine bark potting medium drastically improves drainage which reduces the risk of root rot.
+The most important steps are to cut back the diseased or dying roots and to replant in a new pine-based potting medium as this prevents the spread of rot and the pine bark potting medium drastically improves drainage which reduces the risk of root rot.

 Always plant orchids in pots with drainage holes in the base to allow excess water to escape after watering.
 (Read my article choosing the best pots for orchids).